-Change in Control.
+Change in Control for equity issued prior to January 2023.
 The employment agreements with our named executive officers provide for the vesting of 50% of any unvested stock options immediately prior to, and subject to, the consummation of a Change in Control (as defined below).
-Any remaining unvested stock options are subject to double-trigger vesting acceleration, as such unvested stock options will immediately vest if the named executive officer's employment is terminated by the Company without Cause (as defined below) or if the named executive officer resigns with Good Reason (as defined below) within 90 days following a Change in Control.
-The unvested RSUs have the same Change in Control terms as the unvested stock options.
+Any remaining unvested stock options are subject to double-trigger vesting acceleration, as such unvested

+Change in Control for equity issued beginning in January 2023.
+Equity awards issued beginning in January 2023 are subject to double-trigger vesting acceleration as set forth in the applicable equity award agreements, as such unvested options will immediately vest upon (i) the consummation of a Change in Control (as defined below); and (ii) if the named executive officer's employment is terminated by the Company without Cause (as defined below) or if the named executive officer resigns with Good Reason (as defined below) within twelve (12) months following a Change in Control.
+The unvested RSUs issued beginning in January 2023 have the same Change in Control terms as the unvested stock options issued beginning January 2023.